JacobsSensorLab/TerrAInav-Sim/README.md

 2. Always restart the Colab runtime after setting up a custom kernel or installing packages to ensure the changes take effect.
 Click on "Runtime" in the menu and select "Restart runtime...".
 </details>

-## License
+## Licensing Information

+- The source code in this repository is licensed under the GPL-3.0 License (`LICENSE`).
-This project is licensed under the [CC Y 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+- The paper is licensed under [CC Y 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 ## Paper Link
 The paper can be downloaded from [this link](https://www.arxiv.org/abs/2410.02003).
-Please cite our paper when using the dataset:
+Please cite our paper when using any of our content:

 ```
 @misc{dajkhosh2024terrAInavsimopensourcesimulation,